lhqing/ALLCools/_sources/api/ALLCools/count_matrix/mcds/index.rst

                  For single cell feature count, this can be set to np.uint16, which means the value is 0-65536.
                  The values exceed max will be clipped.
    :param binarize: {binarize_doc}
+   :param engine: use zarr or netcdf to store dataset, default is zarr